bulletmark/arch-upgrade/README.md

 Arch-upgrade is small desktop convenience app which can be placed in your [Arch Linux](http://www.archlinux.org) launcher/dock.
-Click on it to pop up a terminal window to upgrade your system.
+Click on it to pop up a terminal window to upgrade your system and AUR packages.
 Click on the OK button when complete.
-Will prompt you to continue if there are news updates on the Arch news feed.
+Before updating, it will check and present Arch news notices since you last updated and prompt to proceed.

 ### INSTALLATION